ericrommel/python_test_automation_book/topics/06_api_testing/main_api_testing.md

 `pytest` allows API test automation, making tests modular and reusable.
 Test functions can be organized with fixtures for efficient setup and data reuse.

+Fixtures provide predefined configurations or states that tests can rely on.
+Fixtures are particularly useful when:
+- You need consistent test environments (e.g., database states, configurations, test data)
+- The setup is shared across multiple tests.

 ### Example